 If you’d like to dive in directly, take a look at the example search below.
 For a more detailed walk-through, there are several examples throughout this article.

 Select the Source or Destination you’d like to search within.
 Currently, full text searches must be limited to a particular source or destination.

 Clicking on the dropdown will give you a list of your organization’s destinations and sources, as seen in the screenshots below.

 You must select a source or destination to submit a search query request.
 Note that a source or destination is technically all that is required to submit a search.
 If no other search criteria is specified, all messages or transmissions associated with the specified source or destination will be returned.

-Note: Queries will only search for messages and transmissions within the purge window (which, by default, is 2 days).
+Note: Queries will only search for messages and transmissions within the purge window (7 days).
 Anything outside the purge window will not be searchable.